Year 3 Kickstarter report card

 As a side-note, the “adapt TTRPG rules to digital” point sounds innocuous but as you may remember, it led to our biggest community outcry/debate/conversation when we decided that Kai’s NPC Rebake would make for a better experience for LT than the vanilla statblocks.
 I’m very happy with where we ended up as a result of the conversation, and I think the game is stronger for it but expect to be hearing about the feathers it ruffled for years.

 On the whole, we were able to stay extremely close to the TTRPG rules.
 You can directly import characters you made in COMP/CON and expect them to function as they would in tabletop.
-Flying as a status, 2 action “points” instead of quick+quick/full, and limiting the brace triggers are the only other significant rules adaptations we had to make.
+Flying as a status, 2 action “points” instead of quick+quick/full, and limiting the brace triggers are the only other significant rules adaptations we had to make (that I can remember right now).

 If we count the partials as 1/2, that’s an arbitrarily-defined final score of 14/17 == 82%.
 Solid B.